Last Updated: June 3, 2025 by TRUiC Team

 For help with completing the form, visit our Kansas Articles of Organization guide.

-If you’re expanding your existing LLC to the state of Kansas, you will need to form a foreign LLC.
+If you’re expanding your existing business to the state of Kansas, you’ll need to register as a foreign limited liability company (LLC).

 In Kansas, LLCs are not required to have an operating agreement, but it’s a good practice to have one.